-Regulation (EC) no. 305/2011 (CPR) covers all construction products designed for permanent installation, including cables and wires, in construction buildings, such as civil buildings, public buildings, and engineering buildings.
+Regulation (EC) no. 305/2011 (CPR) covers all construction products designed for permanent installation, including cables and conduits, in construction buildings, such as civil buildings, public buildings, and engineering buildings.
 The Directive classifies the basic requirements such as:

 • Carrying capacity and stability

 • Fire safety